Poke Root and Poke Berry Medicine

 - Warm the oil on low heat, add the grated beeswax, and stir until melted.

-- Pour liquid into jar and allow to cool and solidify.
+- Pour liquid into a jar and allow to cool and solidify.
 (Note: if consistency is too hard, remelt and add more infused oil, if too soft, remelt and add more wax.)

-Poke berries are useful, too—and not just for body paint.
-(This paint, by the way, is quite safe; it's only the seeds inside that are toxic, and then only when chewed.)
-In Appalachian folk medicine, the berries are swallowed as a treatment for arthritis and for immune stimulation—one berry (either fresh or dried) is the equivalent of one drop of root tincture.
+Poke berries have been used—very sparingly—in various holistic healing traditions.
+In Appalachian folk medicine, the berries were swallowed as a treatment for arthritis and for immune stimulation—one berry (either fresh or dried) is the equivalent of one drop of root tincture.

 Since the seeds are the toxic part, you just spit them out.
 And even if you swallow some seeds, don't worry—they're extremely difficult to break open with your teeth and will come out the other end intact.
-(That's how poke spreads, in fact—birds love to eat the berries, and then the seeds spread through their droppings.
+That's how poke spreads, in fact—birds love to eat the berries, and then the seeds spread through their droppings.